-MSU Information Technology protects data transferred over the MSU network by assessing, installing, and configuring security devices, such as firewalls and intrusion detection and prevention (IDP) systems, and investigating network security breaches.
+MSU Information Technology protects data transferred over the MSU network by assessing, installing, and configuring security devices, such as firewalls and intrusion detection and prevention (IDP) systems, and investigating security incidents.

 Firewall Design and Operation